FutureDropout/HapticMotorDrive/README.md

 Here you can click a <a href="https://radiojove.gsfc.nasa.gov/telescope/soldering.htm"> tutorial </a> on how to solder safely and efficiently.

-A 5 pinout socket was placed on top of the
+A 5 pinout socket was placed on the bottom layer of the sensor.

 ## DRV2605L Haptic Motor Driver PCB Design Files